 The surname was likely a title of unknown origin.
 Hodas form a part of the Agnivanshi lineage of Rajputs.

 It refers to a sub-clan of the Chouhan group of Rajputs.
 The Khichis ruled parts of Rajasthan and Madhya Pradesh.
 They are known to have founded the Khilchipur State, with the town of Khilchipur still existing today.

 The Mori Rajput clan ruled a region around Chittor, now known as Chittorgarh.
 It was the Mori king Chitrangad Mori who built the Chittorgarh fort, India’s biggest fort.
-An alternative spelling of the surname is Maurya.
+Alternative spellings of the surname include Maurya and Morya.

 The surname refers to a group of Rajputs belonging to the ancient Naga kingdom.
 Nagas spread across many regions of India, including north and east India.
 The clan is also referred to as Nagavanshi.